All Nations Christian College: Facilities

 The college contains the largest missiological library in Europe, with over 50,000 volumes and 40,000 indexed articles.
 It subscribes to over 100 periodicals with back issues of a further 200.

 The college's student accommodation consists of the original Buxton house (Main House) which contains the married couples' accommodation (the Wainery), plus the former stables and coach house, along with a custom-built accommodation block (Oak House, built in 1971, housing 70 students).
 The Academic Block was also built in 1971 and contains two large lecture halls as well as tutors' offices.
 The lecture halls are fitted with induction loops for the hard of hearing.

-Computing facilities are available in the coach house, with a network of virtual terminals; a wireless LAN is available throughout most of the campus.
+Wifi is available throughout most of the campus.
 There is also a games room, and various leisure and sports facilities.

 Courses

 Undergraduate

 The primary course is Biblical and Intercultural Studies.
 It is available as a Certificate, Diploma, or BA (Hons) Degree.
 While a college qualification is internationally recognised by missionary societies, students can choose to be accredited by the Open University.